LakeSPI: Keeping tabs on lake health

 Few New Zealand lakes retain their indigenous vegetation, and the condition of many lakes is under threat from land-use changes and the invasion of alien aquatic plants.

 Historically, lake condition has been monitored by full vegetation surveys and/or physicochemical open-water sampling methods.
-These methods tend to be complex, costly and time-consuming and, as a result, lake monitoring is often done irregularly or not at all.
+These methods can be complex, costly and time-consuming and, as a result, lake monitoring is often done irregularly or not at all.

-LakeSPI aims to simplify the monitoring process by assessing carefully selected features of the submerged plant communities.
-Since the submerged plants within a lake are good integrators of change, this type of monitoring only needs to be carried out once a year or less.
+LakeSPI (pronounced 'spy') aims to simplify the monitoring process.
+Submerged plants are highly suitable biological indicators of change within a lake as they are easy to observe, reflect environmental conditions over an extended period of time and bring focus to the shoreline of a lake where the greatest public interaction occurs.
 As a result, LakeSPI enables regular monitoring of a wider suite of lakes than is currently possible and has proven to be a useful complement to traditional lake monitoring methods.